 Around the world, places once used for industrial or agricultural purposes are being redeveloped in ways that make them valuable community assets and economic drivers.
 The Winton Wetlands Project is one of the world’s most significant environmental, social and economic renewal projects, whether measured by its environmental ambitions, its social and cultural significance, or its sheer scale.

 LAKE MOKOAN AND ITS DECOMMISSIONING

 Over a run of dry years, Lake Mokoan sometimes dried out completely and at other times was subject to blue-green algal breakouts.
 Water managers seeking ways to save water in the Murray-Darling system noted that the large and shallow water body was losing far more water through evaporation than it contributed to agriculture, and raised the question of its decommissioning.
 This met with strong local opposition from irrigators and recreational users of the Lake.
-After a great deal of protest and community anguish, the lake was decommissioned and drained in 2010.
+After a great deal of protest and community anguish, the lake was decommissioned.
 Water that would otherwise have been stored in Lake Mokoan was diverted to achieve ecological flows for the Snowy River and other rivers.

 In 2010 the Winton wetlands Committee of Management was charged with restoring and renewing the old dam site.
 The Committee has set about its task with gusto and has delivered a thriving site supported by multiple partners and supporters.
 The Committee has focussed on:

 - Rebuilding ecological integrity and protecting and reintroducing threatened species

 - Renewing infrastructure and amenity to rebuild local access, recreation and pride